bruncanepa/book-holmes/README.md

 The main service that orchestrates the book detection process:

 1. **Book Detection**
-   - Uses Google Vision AI to detect if the image contains a book
+   - Uses Google Gemini AI to detect if the image contains a book
    - Confidence threshold based detection

 2. **Title Extraction**
-   - OCR using Google Vision AI
+   - OCR using Google Gemini AI
    - Enhanced with Google Gemini AI to get the exact title from the text extracted

 3. **Book Classification**